• Home

 Current Projects

-Investigating historical distributions and diversity in the Caribbean with aDNA and fossils.
+Reconstructing the Quaternary diversity in the Caribbean with aDNA and fossils and extant taxa.

 Quaternary fossil sites are abundant across now species-poor Caribbean islands.
-These islands are home to blue holes and dry caves that have exquisitely preserved the historical diversity of the region.
-The focus of this work is to understand the evolutionary relationships of extinct species with living taxa to understand the biogeography of the region and extinction dynamics.
+These fossil sites exquisitely preserved the historical diversity of the region.
+The focus of this work is to understand the evolutionary relationships of extinct species and living taxa to understand the prehuman biogeography of the region.

-Collaborators: David Steadman, Julie Allen, Brian Stucky, Michelle LeFebvre, Rob Guralnick
+Collaborators: Min Zhao, David Steadman, Julie Allen, Brian Stucky, Michelle LeFebvre, Rob Guralnick

 Role: UNR Co-PI.

-Developing morphological and genomic datasets to better identify highly trafficked bird species.
+Developing morphological and genomic datasets to identify highly trafficked bird species.
+These projects are largely focused on hornbills and parrots.

 Previous research